Immunization Alliance: Formation

+During the mid-2000s, vaccine safety controversies, particularly claims linking vaccines to autism, received significant public attention despite a lack of supporting scientific evidence.
+Public health organizations reported increasing vaccine hesitancy among some parents, raising concerns about declining immunization coverage.

 Citing the largest measles outbreak in the United States since 1966 (130 cases in fifteen states), Paul Offit, a member of the Alliance, asserted that this re-emergence of a common childhood disease was a warning about the dangers of "what can happen when parents are misinformed about vaccine safety.
 "We do not want to become a nation of people who are vulnerable to diseases that are deadly or that can have serious complications, especially if those diseases can be prevented," said Renee Jenkins, president of the AAP.

 The Immunization Alliance's debut was announced in the July 2008 issue of Pediatrics (published by the AAP), which also detailed its plans for improving vaccine schedule adherence and combating declining immunization rates.
 Gina Ley Steiner, Director of Public Information for the AAP at the time, was responsible for building this non-profit coalition.

-Stated goals

 The Immunization Alliance's stated goals include increasing public education about vaccines by both public health organizations and individual physicians, and increasing federal funding and media coverage surrounding the science of vaccine safety.